 Depreciation and amortization expense.
 Depreciation results primarily from the apartment properties of the MF Properties.
 Amortization consists of in-place lease intangible assets recorded as part of the purchase accounting for the acquisition of MF Properties and deferred finance cost amortization related to the closing of the TEBS and TOB Credit Facilities.
-Approximately \$478,000 of the increase in depreciation and amortization expense from the first quarter of 2012 to the first quarter of 2013 is related to Maples on 97th acquired at the end of August 2012, the additional depreciation recorded once the Residences at Weatherford's construction was completed and placed in service in second quarter 2012, and the additional depreciation recorded once the Residences is related to the additional amortization expense reported on the Partnership's new financing.
+Approximately \$478,000 of the increase in depreciation and amortization expense from the first quarter of 2012 to the first quarter of 2013 is related to Maples on 97th acquired at the end of August 2012, the additional depreciation recorded once the Residences at Weatherford's construction was completed and placed in service in second quarter 2012, and the additional depreciation recorded once the Residences of DeCordova's new unit construction was completed in the third quarter 2012.
+The remaining increase is related to the additional amortization expense reported on the Partnership's new financing.